Can I transfer files from OneDrive to Google Drive?

 Email Notification: With this feature, you do not need to wait for the accomplishment of the backup task.
 Just enable email alert for the result.

-File Filter: This feature provides you to choose Backup all files, Exclude selected files types, or Contain the selected files types according to your needs.
+File Filter: This feature provides you to choose Backup all files, Exclude files types, or Contain files types according to your needs.
 You can even Add Filter by yourself.

 Conclusion